ipld/ipld/docs/codecs/known/dag-cbor/index.md

 #### interoperability

-DAG-CBOR is based on CBOR, and CBOR libraries are already ubiqituous and can be found in many languages.
+DAG-CBOR is based on CBOR, and CBOR libraries are already ubiquitous and can be found in many languages.
 If you are working in a language that doesn't have IPLD libraries yet, you can use another CBOR library easily.

 #### performance